ik04/Obsidian-Backup/test/Interview Qs.md

 - Explain your project
 - Get snippets ready for questions
 - What is the Lamp stack
-## what is Micro-service architecture, give me an example of a micro-service:
+### What is Micro-service architecture, give me an example of a micro-service:

 Microservices architecture is an approach to developing a software system as a collection of small, independent services, each running in its own process and communicating with lightweight mechanisms, often an HTTP or message-based protocol.
 Each service is designed to perform a specific business function and can be developed, deployed, and scaled independently.
 This architectural style contrasts with the traditional monolithic architecture where the entire application is developed and deployed as a single unit.
 eg: stripe, captcha etc.

-## What is the Hyper Text Transfer Protocol:
+### What is the Hyper Text Transfer Protocol:
 The HyperText Transfer Protocol (HTTP) is the foundation of data communication on the World Wide Web.
 It is an application layer protocol that enables the transfer of hypermedia documents, such as HTML.
 HTTP is the protocol used for communication between a client (such as a web browser) and a server (where the requested resources are hosted).

 - What is the DOM
 - What is the CssOM
 - What is a Migration Script
-## Name a Tool You would use if you didn't have Fetch Api or Axios to make the Api Call:
+### Name a Tool You would use if you didn't have Fetch Api or Axios to make the Api Call:
 XHR